bnb-chain/greenfield-whitepaper/part3.md

 queue.
 It asks the BSC dApps must handle the failed packages in sequence.

-The communication layer can catch any exception thrown by the middle or application layer, so that package delivery won't be blocked by any customized applications.
+The communication layer can catch any exception thrown by the resource mirror layer or application layer, so that package delivery won't be blocked by any customized applications.

 ## 23 SP APIs